whilcs/Redx1344/README.md

 - 👋 Hi, I’m @Redx1344
-- 👀 I’m interested in Computer Networking
+- 👀 I’m interested in Computer Networking and IT stuff
 - 🌱 I’m currently learning CCNA materials
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...